-Each year, usually the first weekend in December, CADS-NCD guide and coach training sessions are held at Edelweiss Valley.
+Each year, usually the first weekend in December, CADS-NCD guide and coach training sessions are also held at Edelweiss Valley.
+Ski Hawks volunteers are always welcome to attend if the date does not conflict with Ski Hawks training.

 4.8 Skier Code of Responsibility